Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, today I could do only journaling.
 But couldn't do 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, couldn't read book, drink more than 3 Ltrs water, walked 5 Kms.
 Enjoyed Sunday & Mothers Day with parents, sister and wife.
 My love for coding is increasing day by day, despite of all challenges I'm facing everyday.

 **Link(s) to work**: [Array Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Arrays)

+### Day 17: Monday, May 15, 2023

+**Today's Progress**: Solved 4 array matrix & character array problems in C++

+**Thoughts**: Well, today I could do only journaling.
+But couldn't do 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, couldn't read book, drink more than 3 Ltrs water, walked 5 Kms.
+Today also couldn't start the 100 days of X challenges.
+Looking forward to start the same from tomorrow.

+**Link(s) to work**: [Array Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Arrays)